 top of page

-Irrigation Dripline
+Irrigation Driplines

 The use of drippers to apply treated wastewater to the land application area is an efficient method of wastewater disposal.
 A correctly maintained Aerated Wastewater Treatment System (AWTS) can also provide water for your garden.